-Working-from-home: 'We get more done in the office'
+Working from home: 'We get more done in the office'

 "This is a very live industry, you need a lot of interaction, bouncing ideas around, meeting people," he told the BBC's Today programme.

-"We have quite clear proof that where we do fundraisings for instance, and we do one-on-one meetings with clients, we raise far more money than when it is done on a Zoom call."
+"We have quite clear proof that where we do fundraisings, for instance, and we do one-on-one meetings with clients, we raise far more money than when it is done on a Zoom call."

 He also criticised the fact that the government was allowing people to continue socialising over the festive period and hold Christmas parties.
-"This time last year we were being told go to work but don't party, but now we're being told party but don't go to work.
+"This time last year, we were being told, go to work but don't party, but now we're being told, party but don't go to work.
 It just doesn't make sense."

-Businesses that rely on commuters, such as cafes and pubs, have also criticised the rules which they say will result in a huge drop in passing trade.
+Businesses that rely on commuters, such as cafés and pubs, have also criticised the rules, which they say will result in a huge drop in passing trade.

 There are also concerns about the mental health impact of working from home.

-"I think its detrimental, because there's that social aspect of going to work and seeing your work friends and going for a drink afterwards," one worker told the Today programme.
+"I think it's detrimental, because there's that social aspect of going to work and seeing your work friends and going for a drink afterwards," one worker told the Today programme.

 Joseff Saunders is a coastal scientist at Plymouth's Coastal Observatory and works in a team of eight.
-He said working from home adds difficulties to simple tasks such as not being able to turn around to ask someone a question and having to do this via a Zoom call instead.
+He said working from home added difficulties to simple tasks, such as not being able to turn around to ask someone a question and having to do it via a Zoom call instead.

 "I just feel like there's a bit of a loss in team working," he told the BBC.